 Robert is the dean of doctoral programs at Yo San University where he also received his master’s degree in Traditional Chinese Medicine.
 He received his doctorate (DAOM) from Five Branches University in San Jose, and is currently a Phd candidate at Zhejiang Chinese Medicine University in Hangzhou, China.
 Rob travels to China several times a year for additional study and clinical rotations at the Zhejiang Chinese Medicine University Hospital and other clinics.
-His current research is in the use of mushrooms as adjuvant therapy in cancer treatment, and the role of Chinese herbs in T cell regulation.
+His current research is in the use of mushrooms as adjuvant therapy in cancer treatment, and the role of Chinese herbs in T cell regulation (see publications).
 Rob was previously a senior herbalist at Dragon Herbs, under the guidance of Ron Teeguarden.
 In addition to his formal education, Rob has also been studying with classical Chinese medicine scholars Sabine Wilms, Elisabeth Rochat de la Valle and Jeffrey Yuen, and in the Quanzhen Longmen tradition with Josh Paynter and Jack Schaefer of Parting Clouds.

 Rob has traveled throughout the world to better his understanding of Chinese medicine, spirituality, and martial arts.
 He has spent time with many teachers, monks and hermits in the mountains of China, often sleeping in caves, fasting, and meditating.
 In 2009, just before entering Chinese medicine school, Rob completed the Shikoku 88 Temple Buddhist pilgrimage, a solo 1000-mile walk around the island of Shikoku in southern Japan.